toji/toji.dev/webgpu-best-practices/indirect-draws.md

 As mentioned previously, this bit of advice is targeted squarely at Chrome/Dawn on Windows.
 The other backends don't perform this particular bit of validation, and other WebGPU implementations may choose to address this in a different manner.

 But... it's not THAT difficult to batch the indirect args into larger buffers, and for the affected devices there's a *lot* of performance to be gained by doing so.
 And even on devices that don't have this validation step, making fewer, larger memory allocations is never going to be a bad thing for your performance.
 So go ahead and batch those args!
-Your (Chrome+Windows) users will thank you.
+Your (Chrome+Windows especially) users will thank you.